kamu-data/kamu-cli/README.md

 ## Get Started

 * Watch [this introductory video](https://www.youtube.com/watch?v=oUTiWW6W78A&list=PLV91cS45lwVG20Hicztbv7hsjN6x69MJk) to see `kamu` in action.
-* Learn how to use `kamu` with this [self-serve demo](/images/demo/README.md) without needing to install anything.
+* Learn how to use `kamu` with this [self-serve demo](https://docs.kamu.dev/cli/get-started/self-serve-demo/) without needing to install anything.
 * Then follow the "Getting Started" section of our [documentation] to install the tool and try a bunch of examples.

 ## About

-`kamu` is an easy to use command-line tool for managing, transforming, and collaborating on structured data.
+`kamu` is an easy-to-use command-line tool for managing, transforming, and collaborating on structured data.

-In short it can be described as:
+In short, it can be described as:
-* Git for data (think collaboration, not diffs)
 * Decentralized data warehouse
 * A peer-to-peer stream processing data pipeline
-* A supply chain for structured data
+* Git for data
-* Blockchain for data
+* Blockchain-like ledger for data
 * Or even Kubernetes for data :)

-Following the **"data as code"** philosophy it lets you build arbitrarily complex data pipelines.
-First, you define where to get data from and how to ingest it, and the tool will **keep datasets always up-to-date**.
-You can then **create derivative datasets** by joining or transforming other data - you write an **SQL query** and the tool will take care of updating derivative data as input datasets get new data.

-All datasets can be easily shared with others, creating a decentralized peer-to-peer data pipeline, where all data by design is **reproducible**, **verifiable** and maintains a complete **provenance** trail.
-In the spirit of Open-Source Software it lets you collaborate with people you don't necessarily know, but still be certain that data is trustworthy.
+Using `kamu`, data publishers can easily **share structured data** with the world.
+Data can be static or **flow continuously**.
+In all cases `kamu` will ensure that it stays:
+* Reproducible - i.e. you can ask the publisher *"Give me the same exact data you gave me yesterday / a year ago"*
+* Verifiable - i.e. you can ask the publisher *"Is this the exact data you gave me yesterday / a year ago?"*

+Teams and data communities can then **collaborate** on cleaning, enriching, and aggregating data by building arbitrarily complex **decentralized data pipelines**.
+Following the **"data as code"** philosophy `kamu` doesn't let you touch data manually - instead, you transform it using **Streaming SQL** (we support [multiple frameworks](https://docs.kamu.dev/cli/transform/supported-engines/)).
+This ensures that data supply chains are:
+* Autonomous - write query once and run it forever, no more babysitting fragile batch workflows
+* Low latency - get accurate results immediately, as new data arrives
+* Transparent - see where every single piece of data came from, who transformed it, and how
+* Collaborative - collaborate on data just like on Open Source Software

+Data scientists, analysts, ML/AI researchers, and engineers can then:
+* Access **fresh, clean, and trustworthy data** in seconds
+* Easily **keep datasets up-to-date**
+* Safely **reuse data** created by the hard work of the community

+The reuse is achieved by maintaining **unbreakable lineage and provenance trail** in **tamper-proof** metadata, which lets you assess the trustworthyness of data, no matter how many hands and transformation steps it went through.

-`kamu` is a reference implementation of [Open Data Fabric](https://github.com/kamu-data/open-data-fabric) - a **Web 3.0 protocol** for providing timely, high-quality, and verifiable data for data science, smart contracts, web and applications.
+In a larger context, `kamu` is a reference implementation of [Open Data Fabric](https://github.com/kamu-data/open-data-fabric) - a Web 3.0 protocol for providing timely, high-quality, and verifiable data for data science, smart contracts, web and applications.

 <div align="center">
 <img src="./docs/readme_files/dataset_graph.png" alt="Open Data Fabric">